LingConLab/Can-recall-data-be-trusted/README.md

 To guarantee reproducibility you have to install the particular versions of these packages (`pip install -r requirements.txt`).
 To avoid conflict we recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/) or other Python environment managers.

+Note that currently submitted paper contains numerically different results due to usage of slighly different hyperparameters.
+All the qualitative conclusions are the same, and we will update the paper to match current reproducible results in the final version.